-Use the r to edit the settings of an existing interface (bridge groups, Ethernet interfaces in routing mode).
+Use the routing mode).
+Use the settings of an existing interface (bridge groups, Ethernet interfaces in routing mode).

 You can use the New button to create virtual interfaces.
 However, this is only needed in special applications (e.g. BRRP).

 Depending on the option selected, different fields and options are available.
 All the configuration options are listed below.